yunizeppelin/CS-50-Final-Project-Rubber-Duck-Valley-50-/README.md

 ## Demo 2024
 [![Demo 2024](https://img.youtube.com/vi/oLU3aZ74Pig/0.jpg)](https://www.youtube.com/watch?v=oLU3aZ74Pig)
 ## Features
--Interactive gameplay using mouse clicks
+- Interactive gameplay using mouse clicks
--Fake 3D achieved through pre-rendering and transformation techniques -Modifiable sprites
+- Fake 3D achieved through pre-rendering and transformation techniques
+- Modifiable sprites
--Variations in game modes
+- Variations in game modes
 ## Getting Started
 To get started with the raycaster engine, you will need to have a C compiler and the SDL2 library installed on your system.